-Opening in August 2014, the Simulation Center at Elmhurst Memorial Hospital will provide state-of-the-art laboratory and classroom space for nursing students.
+Opened in August 2014, the Simulation Center at Elmhurst Memorial Hospital provides state-of-the-art laboratory and classroom space for nursing students.

 Timothy Ricordati, dean of the School for Professional Studies, provides an introduction to the School and its programs for nontraditional students.